smarthome-go/rpirf/README.md

 However, I can strongly recommend a Python library by [milaq/rpi-rf](https://github.com/milaq/rpi-rf), which supports sending as well as receiving data.

-The golang *rpirf* library focusses on production usecases where performance is critical.
+However, the go *rpirf* library is only supposed to support sending.

 # Installation / Setup